allownulls/Authipay-Sample/README.md

 # AIB-payment-sample

-Two sample AIB payment forms for Authipay
+Two sample AIB payment forms for Authipay (.Net Core MVC)

 Please, don't use client form for production, as it exposes the shared secret.